PSY 355-01 Psychology

 Course Grade.
 Your final course grade will consist of the sum of each component listed below with a total of 500 possible points which can be earned across all components:

-- Digital Media User Survey (DMUS) and Reflection (25 points or 5% of the final grade)
+- The Media World: Then and Now (50 points or 10% of the final grade)

-- 24-hour Digital Media Abstinence Project (DMAP): Report & Reflection (75 points or 15% of the final grade)
+- 12-hour Digital Media Abstinence Project (DMAP): Report & Reflection (75 points or 15% of the final grade)

 - Take Home Test (100 points or 20% of the final grade)